| Swimming with Flippers

 flexibility will result in a more efficient flutter kick through

+better angles of attack on the water.
 One of the greatest benefits of using fins is

 the ease of holding a better body position.
 This allows you to